Sheet Metal Design Software | Autodesk

 Flexible parametric modelling (US Site) techniques allow designers to create flexible and adaptive sheet metal designs.
 With parametric modelling, changes made to the design propagate throughout the model, automatically updating features and maintaining design intent.
 This feature is useful in sheet metal design, where modifications and iterations are common.

-Streamline the deformation-based sheet metal forming process with the sheet metal tools in Autodesk Fusion.
+Streamline the deformation-based sheet metal forming process with the sheet metal tools in Fusion 360.
 The software simplifies simulating sheet metal forming with an easy setup of loading conditions, contact conditions, fixes, displacement boundary conditions and nonlinear material properties.

 Learn to create, modify and apply sheet metal rules.
 Learn how to use the flange tool and how to create a cutout across multiple faces.
-Learn how to build a flat pattern and use it in a drawing in Autodesk Fusion.
+Learn how to build a flat pattern and use it in a drawing in Fusion 360.

-Learn the basics of sheet metal design in Autodesk Fusion in the Autodesk Product Documentation portal.
+Learn the basics of sheet metal design in Fusion 360 in the Autodesk Product Documentation portal.
 We cover sheet metal components, rules, flanges, bends, unfolding sheet metal bodies and flat patterns.

-Learn how to design a sheet metal model using Autodesk Fusion.
-See how to parametrically edit sheet metal models and how to set up a library for sheet metal rules.
-Also, learn about downstream manufacturing workflows for sheet metal models.

 -Michael Mitris, Co-Founder and Director, Concrete Collective